Dwortham9/My-Code-Library/README.md

 # My-Code-Library

 ## About This Repository
 This repository serves as a living portfolio of my journey into software development and security.
-It houses the scripts I have built to master Python, ranging from foundational logic to practical security applications.
+It houses the scripts I have built to learn and understand different programming languages, ranging from foundational logic to practical security applications.

 ## 🛠️ What's Inside?
 * **Security & Encryption:** Scripts exploring how data is encrypted and decrypted.